maianhdang/EPI853B/README.md

       (X'X)bHat=X'y

+ If X is full-column rank, then we have

+     bHat=solve(X'X)%*%X'y

+**Notation**: We usually call C=X'X the matrix of coefficients of the system of equations, rhs=X'y, the 'right-and-side' of the sytem and sol=bHat.
+The short notation for the OLS system is

+    C%*%sol=rhs

 ## Computing OLS esitmates

 In this examples we show alternative ways of computing OLS estimates.
 We begin with R functions (`lm` and `lsfit`) and then include